viky-ai/website/doc/how-to/make-non-regression-tests/index.md

 order: 5
 ---

 Your agent can go through many changes.
-So you need to make sure that with every change your agent still behaves the way you want it to.
-Viky.ai has the notion of regression tests to help you do so.
+So you need to make sure that with every change your agent still behaves the way you want it to. viky.ai has the notion of regression tests to help you do so.

+## Adding a regression test

 Let us see how we can create a regression tests suite for the `Address Tutorial` agent that we created in the [Getting started](/doc/guides/getting-started/) section.